-New York and Connecticut and EPA will use their authorities to provide an enforceable foundation for achieving the proposed nitrogen reduction targets.
-The states will, within 2 years of adopting the targets, develop a Total Maximum Daily Load designed to meet state oxygen standards.
+New York and Connecticut and EPA will use their authorities to provide an enforceable foundation for achieving the nitrogen reduction targets.
+By August, 1998 the states will propose a Total Maximum Daily Load designed to meet state oxygen standards.
 The current Long Island Sound standards were developed with limited data on how low oxygen levels affect aquatic life in Long Island Sound.
 EPA is currently developing regional marine oxygen criteria that will provide a more scientifically valid basis for the development of oxygen standards.
 Based on this information, the states may, in the future, modify their oxygen standards.

-While LISS managers predict significant improvement in water quality as the proposed nitrogen reduction targets are implemented, the attainment of current water quality standards at all times and in all areas is not expected.
-For this reason, the LISS will continue to assess what other kinds of actions will be needed to bring the Sound into full compliance with water quality standards.
+While LISS managers predict significant improvement in water quality as the nitrogen reduction targets are implemented, the attainment of current water quality standards at all times and in all areas is not expected.
+For this reason, the

+LISS will continue to assess what other kinds of actions will be needed to bring the Sound into full compliance with water quality standards.